Blood squirt: Anatomy

 In cut carotid arteries with 100 mL of blood through the heart at each beat (at 65 beats a minute), a completely severed artery will spurt blood for about 30 seconds and the blood will not spurt much higher than the human head.
-If the artery is just nicked, on the other hand, the blood will spurt longer but will be coming out under pressure and spraying much farther.
+If the artery is just nicked, on the other hand, the blood will spurt longer, but will be coming out under pressure and spraying much further.

 To prevent hand ischemia, there is a "squirt test" that involves squirting blood from the radial artery, which is used in intraoperative assessment of collateral arm blood flow before radial artery harvest.
 This is more commonly called "Allen's test" by microvascular surgeons, and is used before harvesting radial artery based free tissue transfers.

 In 1933, a murder trial prompted a testimony from Dr. Clement Harrisse Arnold about how far blood could spurt from the neck: 6 in vertically and 18 in laterally.